How do oral bacteria cause cavities?

 Dr. Susan R. Pan, DDS, is a highly qualified dentist with a long-standing engagement in the field since 1986.
 She was a recipient of the Dr. Gerald Z Wright Award for graduating first in her class at Schulich School of Medicine & Dentistry, University of Western Ontario.
 Additionally, she worked as a clinical instructor for new dentists at the University of Western Ontario’s School of Dentistry and graduated from the Dental School of Sun Yat-Sen University of Medical Sciences.
 Dr. Pan has received recognition for her exceptional work, as she was consecutively awarded the Diamond Winner for the Readers’ Choice of their Favorite Dentist by the Hamilton Spectator in 2014 and 2015, and was nominated for the same title multiple times in 2007, 2010, 2014, 2015, 2016, and 2017.

-You can consume flavored coconut milk with added electrolytes and potassium with porcelain veneers, but be cautious of any added sugars and maintain good oral hygiene.
+You can consume flavored soy milk with added protein with porcelain veneers, but be cautious of any added sugars and maintain good oral hygiene.
 Online Appointment Requests